-- In some circumstances, it is impracticable to adjust comparative information for one or more prior periods to achieve comparability with the current period.
-For example, data may not have been collected in the prior period(s) in a way that allows either retrospective application of a new accounting policy (including, for the purpose of paragraphs 51-53, its prospective application to prior periods) or retrospective restatement to correct a prior period error, and it may be impracticable to recreate the information. - It is frequently necessary to make estimates in applying an accounting policy to elements of financial statements recognised or disclosed in respect of transactions, other events or conditions.
+- 50 In some circumstances, it is impracticable to adjust comparative information for one or more prior periods to achieve comparability with the current period.
+For example, data may not have been collected in the prior period(s) in a way that allows either retrospective application of a new accounting policy (including, for the purpose of paragraphs 51-53, its prospective application to prior periods) or retrospective restatement to correct a prior period error, and it may be impracticable to recreate the information. - 51 It is frequently necessary to make estimates in applying an accounting policy to elements of financial statements recognised or disclosed in respect of transactions, other events or conditions.
 Estimation is inherently subjective, and estimates may be developed after the reporting period.
 Developing estimates is potentially more difficult when retrospectively applying an accounting policy or making a retrospective restatement to correct a prior period error, because of the longer period of time that might have passed since the affected transaction, other event or condition occurred.
-However, the objective of estimates related to prior periods remains the same as for estimates made in the current period, namely, for the estimate to reflect the circumstances that existed when the transaction, other event or condition occurred.

-- 52 Therefore, retrospectively applying a new accounting policy or correcting a prior period error requires distinguishing information that: - (a) provides evidence of circumstances that existed on the date(s) as at which the transaction, other event or condition occurred, and - (b) would have been available when the financial statements for that prior period were authorised for issue from other information.
+However, the objective of estimates related to prior periods remains the same as for estimates made in the current period, namely, for the estimate to reflect the circumstances that existed when the transaction, other event or condition occurred. - 52 Therefore, retrospectively applying a new accounting policy or correcting a prior period error requires distinguishing information that: - (a) provides evidence of circumstances that existed on the date(s) as at which the transaction, other event or condition occurred, and from other information.
 For some types of estimates (eg an estimate of fair value not based on an observable price or observable inputs), it is impracticable to distinguish these types of information.
 When retrospective application or retrospective restatement would require making a significant estimate for which it is impossible to distinguish these two types of information, it is impracticable to apply the new accounting policy or correct the prior period error retrospectively.